msadeedashraf/csharp-102024-pm/Assignment.md

    >Check the projects on the following [link](https://www.codewithfaraz.com/csharp-projects?page=1) and pick any two project and create them.
    >You can also pick any other project and get is assigned for submission.

+7. Book Page 300.
+In the following exercise, you’ll define a simple class hierarchy for modeling different types of vehicles.
+You’ll define a base class named Vehicle and derived classes named Airplane and Car.
+You will define common methods named StartEngine and StopEngine in the Vehicle class, and you’ll add some methods to both of the derived classes that are specific to those classes.
+Finally, you’ll add a virtual method named Drive to the Vehicle class and override the default implementation of this method in both of the derived classes.